-Analytical sociologists seek to arrive at deeper and firmer understandings of important social, political, and cultural processes.
+Analytical sociologists develop deeper, mechanism-based understandings of important social, political, and cultural processes.

 IAS was established in 2014.
-It is administratively linked to the Department of Management and Engineering, but it has a university-wide mission and includes researchers from a range of different disciplines.
-IAS is governed by a board.
+It is administratively linked to the Department of Management and Engineering.
 Peter Hedström is the Director of the Institute and Benjamin Jarvis and Marc Keuschnigg are the Deputy Directors.
-You can find us in the beautiful industrial landscape by the Motala River in central Norrköping.
+The institute is located in Central Norrköping, in the beautiful industrial landscape by the Motala River.

 If you are interested in the relationship between Analytical Sociology and Computational Social Science, do read our article on the subject in the first issue of Journal of Computational Social Science 2018.